Deutsche Oper Berlin: History

 On the evening of 2 June 1967, Benno Ohnesorg, a student taking part in the German student movement, was shot in the streets around the opera house.
 He had been protesting against the visit to Germany by the Shah of Iran, who was attending a performance of Mozart's The Magic Flute.

 Past Generalmusikdirektoren (GMD, general music directors) have included Bruno Walter, Kurt Adler, Ferenc Fricsay, Lorin Maazel, Gerd Albrecht, Jesús López-Cobos, Giuseppe Sinopoli, and Christian Thielemann.
 In April 2001, Sinopoli died at the podium while conducting Aida, at age 54.
 In October 2005, Renato Palumbo was appointed GMD as of the 2006–2007 season.
 In October 2007, the Deutsche Oper announced the appointment of Donald Runnicles as their next Generalmusikdirektor, effective August 2009, for an initial contract of five years.
 Simultaneously, Palumbo and the Deutsche Oper mutually agreed to terminate his contract, effective November 2007.
 In November 2020, the company announced the most recent extension of Runnicles' contract as its GMD, through 2027.
+In September 2023, the Deutsche Oper Berlin announced that Runnicles is to stand down as its GMD at the close of the 2025-2026 season, one season earlier than his most recent contract extension, at Runnicles' own request.

-The current Intendant (artistic director) of the company is Dietmar Schwarz, and his current contract with the company is through 31 July 2025.
+The most recent Intendant (artistic director) of the company was Dietmar Schwarz, through 31 July 2025.
 The current executive director of the company is Thomas Fehrle, who is currently contracted with the company through 2027.
+In February 2023, the company announced the appointment of Aviel Cahn as its next Intendant, effective 1 August 2026.
+In September 2025, the company announced the appointments of Maxime Pascal and Michele Spotti as co-principal guest conductors, and Titus Engel as 'conductor-in-residence', all effective in the summer of 2026.